Info Campaign 2024

 The duties to protect refer to safeguarding against interference by third parties, particularly private actors in the health sector.

 So the isolationist stance of the EU starkly contrasts with this human right.
 Due to the absence of legal escape routes and the criminalization of refugees, they are systematically deprived of their human rights and have no access to healthcare.
-Instead, pushbacks at Europe‘s external borders are the order of the day.
-[9]
+Instead, pushbacks at Europe‘s external borders are the order of the day [9].

 This violent rejection of people seeking protection is not compliant with human rights.
-In our projects, we see not only bite wounds caused by police dogs but also cuts, loss of fingers and toes, and broken bones.
+In our projects, bite wounds caused by police dogs were observed as well as cuts, loss of fingers and toes, and broken bones.
 These serious injuries, as well as minor wounds, can lead to severe infections due to poor hygiene and lack of medical care.
-Even within Germany, refugees face restrictions on access to comprehensive medical care, for example, due to limitations in the Asylum Seekers‘ Benefits Act.
-[10]

 __________________________________